How to develop successful codes of ethics for higher education institutions?

 Many institutions have developed codes of conduct to address issues of unethical behaviour.
 These codes can either be comprehensive or address specific aspects of university life.
-These can include the rights and duties of students, norms of behaviour for university staff – both academic or non-academic – or they can define standards of good research to avoid plagiarism and academic fraud.
+These can include the rights and duties of students, norms of behaviour for university staff – both academic and non-academic – or they can define standards of good research to avoid plagiarism and academic fraud.

-The University of Duisburg Essen, with the financial support of the German Academic Exchange Service (DAAD) organised a workshop entitled Fair Play and Equal Chances at Higher Education Institutions.
+The University of Duisburg Essen, with the financial support of the German Academic Exchange Service (DAAD), organised a workshop entitled Fair Play and Equal Chances at Higher Education Institutions.
 Diverse Perspectives from Germany, Georgia, Moldova and Ukraine in July 2018.
-Young academics and professionals from the four countries were invited to work together to develop recommendations for a code of conduct for their respective country or universities.
+Young academics and professionals from the four countries were invited to work together to develop recommendations for a code of conduct for their respective countries or universities.